EarthScope/rover/docs/commands.md

     rover ingest file

-Adds contents from a MSEED formatted file to Rover's local repository and indexes the new data.
+Adds contents from a MSEED formatted file to ROVER's local repository and indexes the new data.

 The `mseedindex` command indexes blocks of data present in the file, corresponding byte ranges are then appended to  appropriate files in the repository.